-- A general word of caution directed to the class rather than at an identified student may effectively deter the disruptive behavior.
+- A general word of caution directed to the class rather than the identified student may deter the disruptive behavior.

-- Make direct eye contact with the student engaged in the disruptive behavior or ask a question of someone sitting close to him/her.
+- Make direct eye contact with the student engaged in the disruptive behavior or ask a question of someone sitting close to them.

-- Work against the human tendency to take the disruptive behavior personally.
-The behavior usually has little to do with you, and you are simply the unfortunate person who must address it.
+- Work against the tendency to take the disruptive behavior personally.
+You are simply the unfortunate person who must address it.

-- If the student's behavior is irritating, but not particularly disruptive, consider talking with the student privately after class to remind him/her of your expectations for classroom behavior.
-If you feel unsafe being alone with the student for some reason, request that a colleague or your department chair attend the meeting.
+- If the student's behavior is irritating, but not particularly disruptive, talk privately with the student and remind them of classroom expectations for behavior.
+If you feel unsafe being alone with the student, request that a colleague or your department chair attend the meeting.

-- If the disruptive behavior continues during either the present or some future class, warn the student (perhaps in private) that such behavior may result in student disciplinary action.
-Example: "I've already warned you about talking when I am speaking to the class.
-If you disrupt the class again in this manner, you will be referred to the Office of Student Accountability & Restorative Practices (OSARP)."
+- If the disruptive behavior continues, warn the student (perhaps in private) that the behavior may result in student disciplinary action.
+"We've already discussed talking when I am speaking.
+If you disrupt the class again, you will be referred to OSARP."

-- If the student refuses to leave the classroom after being instructed to do so, s/he should be informed that this refusal is a separate instance of disruptive behavior subject to additional penalties.
+- If the student refuses to leave the classroom after being instructed to do so, they should be informed that this refusal is a separate instance of disruptive behavior subject to additional penalties.

 - If the student continues to refuse to leave the classroom, the instructor may choose to adjourn class for the day.

 - Keep a log of the date, time, and nature of all incidents of disruptive behavior and any meetings you have with the student.
-Document incidents and meetings immediately, while specifics and details are still fresh in your memory.
+Document incidents and meetings immediately, while the details are fresh in your memory.

 - Keep your department chair informed as the situation develops.
-Ask for guidance and support from her/him and from colleagues.
+Ask for guidance and support from them and colleagues.